 - Flexible price products – businesses can “benefit from market fluctuations”.

-- Power Purchase Agreement – contract between energy generator and the business lasting 3 months – 15 years.
+- Power Purchase Agreement – a contract between the energy generator and the business lasting 3 months – 15 years.

 - Deemed rates – the default charged when you move to a property already powered by Ørsted.

-For a more specific tariff, you can contact Ørsted through their website orstedbusiness.co.uk.
+For a more specific tariff, you can contact Ørsted through their website https://orsted.co.uk/business.

 Ørsted Energy Background

-Until October 2017, Ørsted were known as Dong Energy (standing for Danish Oil and Natural Gas).
-Their name change is inspired by Danish physicist and chemist Charles Hans Ørsted, who’s work went onto form the basis of how we generate electricity.
+Ørsted was known as Dong Energy (standing for Danish Oil and Natural Gas).
+Their name change is inspired by Danish physicist and chemist Charles Hans Ørsted, whose work went on to form the basis of how we generate electricity.

-This supplier is pushing towards using totally renewable energy after a history with nonrenewable and reduced .
-They’re in the process of building “the world’s biggest offshore wind farm”, aiming to reduce the cost of offshore wind power by 35-40% by 2020, and offer businesses renewable energy that’s affordable.
+This supplier is pushing towards using totally renewable energy after a history of nonrenewable and reduced.
+They’re in the process of building “the world’s biggest offshore wind farm”, aiming to reduce the cost of offshore wind power by 35-40% by 2020 and offer businesses renewable energy that’s affordable.